 Employment: This program provides background knowledge and skills associated with entry level employment in the building and construction industry.
+Can lead to potential occupations such as Building trades, design and building magement.

 Tertiary Studies: This program will provide credit for approximately two-thirds of the Victorian pre-apprenticeship certificate in the respective streams.